About Student Volunteering

 NSW Department of Education schools develop Student Volunteering and Service Learning activities to allow students to explore local issues of concern and make a difference.

-Volunteering will enable students to participate and interact in their community in a positive and meaningful way.
-The experience may help them to develop skills and confidence in communication and team work.
+Volunteering enables students to participate and interact in their community in a positive and meaningful way.
+The experience develops skills and confidence in communication and team work.
 Students will be encouraged to talk about their participation in volunteering activities, and to reflect on the impact of their contribution.

 Volunteering is relevant to all students in NSW government schools and all levels of ability.

-Students will be encouraged to undertake a minimum of 20 hours of volunteering activity over the period of enrolment in Years 9 and 10.
-Those who achieve this target will be eligible to receive a Premier’s Certificate.
+Students are encouraged to participate in a volunteering activity over the period of enrolment in Years 9 and 10.
+The hours spent participating in a volunteering activity can contribute towards receiving a Premier’s Certificate.

 This Award will be a useful inclusion in a young person’s resume, demonstrating to prospective employers that they have a sense of responsibility and a willingness to give selflessly to participate in their community.